TTK4130/ttk4130.github.io/docs/assignments/assignment-8.rst

 We will revisit the oscillating pendulum one last time.
 This time we will use bond graph to model the system.

-Figure  :numref:`assignment_8_pendulum` shows a sktch of the system.
+Figure  :numref:`assignment_8_pendulum` shows a sketch of the system.
 A pendulum with a point mass :math:`m_2` is attached to a mass :math:`m_1` that can oscillate along a vertical axis.
 The pendulum rod has a length :math:`L` and the rod can be considered mass-less (i.e. the pendulum can be considered as a point mass at the end of a mass-less rod).